wemakefuture/ebay-automatically-rate-buyer-bot/README.md

 you need to download webdriver for chrome #google it

+**BUT** put it into the folder of the config.py and remove the .exe in ebay.py if running on MAC or linux

 open issuen or email us if you need help setting it up!